zendframework/zf2-documentation/docs/languages/en/modules/zend.barcode.creation.rst

 Using Zend\\Barcode\\Barcode::factory
 -------------------------------------

-``Zend_Barcode`` uses a factory method to create an instance of a renderer that extends ``Zend\Barcode\Renderer\AbstractRenderer``.
+``Zend\Barcode\Barcode`` uses a factory method to create an instance of a renderer that extends ``Zend\Barcode\Renderer\AbstractRenderer``.
 The factory method accepts five arguments.

-.
-The name of the barcode format (e.g., "code39") or a `Traversable`_ object (required)
+- The name of the barcode format (e.g., "code39") or a `Traversable`_ object (required)

-.
-The name of the renderer (e.g., "image") (required)
+- The name of the renderer (e.g., "image") (required)

-.
-Options to pass to the barcode object (an array or a `Traversable`_ object) (optional)
+- Options to pass to the barcode object (an array or a `Traversable`_ object) (optional)

-.
-Options to pass to the renderer object (an array or a `Traversable`_ object) (optional)
+- Options to pass to the renderer object (an array or a `Traversable`_ object) (optional)

-.
-Boolean to indicate whether or not to automatically render errors.
+- Boolean to indicate whether or not to automatically render errors.
 If an exception occurs, the provided barcode object will be replaced with an Error representation (optional default ``TRUE``)

 .. _zend.barcode.creation.configuration.example-1: